Year by year.

 The Helsinki Accords do not have treaty status, but is seen as a significant step toward reducing Cold War tensions and as a diplomatic boost for the Soviet Union because of its clauses on the inviolability of national frontiers and respect for territorial integrity (seen by many to consolidate the USSR's territorial gains in Eastern Europe following the World War II).

 President Gerald Ford reaffirms that the US non-recognition of the Baltic states' (Lithuania, Latvia and Estonia) forced incorporation into the Soviet Union has not changed.
 The civil rights portion of the agreement provides the basis for the work of the Moscow Helsinki Group, an independent non-governmental organisation created to monitor compliance to the Accords (which evolves into the International Helsinki Federation and Human Rights Watch).

-Thatcher elected UK PM
+1979: Margaret Thatcher is elected UK PM

 From its beginning, East Germany maintains a command economy similar to the economic system in the Soviet Union and other Comecon members.
 As part of this model, the state establishes production targets and prices and allocates resources, codifying these decisions into economic plans, with the means of production almost entirely state-owned.

-East Germany has generally higher standards of living than other Eastern Bloc countries or the Soviet Union during the epoch of Soviet communism and enjoys favourable duty and tariff terms with West German.
+East Germany has generally higher standards of living than other Eastern Bloc countries or the Soviet Union during the epoch of Soviet communism and enjoys favourable duty and tariff terms with West Germany.
 In the early 1970s, comprehensive long-term economic planning begins, which promotes consumer socialism to magnify the appeal of socialism by offering special consideration for the material needs of the East German working class.